driftyco/ionic-web-analytics/README.md

 #### config.batchSize

 Integer between 1 and 500.
 The number of requests to buffer before sending to BigQuery.
+Defaults to 1.

 #### config.dataset